 The most successful pro and college level sports teams all have one thing in common.
 They consistently and effectively create pipelines for talent development that eventually become participants and stars on their respective teams.
 Whether it's minor league baseball, NBA development league or the NCAA, pro teams have these pipelines to develop and recruit talent so they can either continue a winning tradition or build a winning team where one didn't exist prior.
 The same thing can be replicated in private school student recruitment.

 Develop relationships with other lower level schools and community programs that have access to talented students.
-If you're a private High School develop a relationship with the best public middle schools if you're private elementary schools develop and recruit from Child care centers etc. Put training programs and information sessions in place to develop this talent, and create a step by step system where this talent could eventually be accepted into the school and be successful while they are there.
+If you're a private high school, develop a relationship with the best public middle schools.
+If you're private elementary schools, develop and recruit from child care centers etc. Put training programs and information sessions in place to develop this talent and create a step-by-step system where this talent could eventually be accepted into the school and be successful while they are there.

-A successful recruitment technique is dual engagement parent and student at the same time.
-In correspondence with parents, you may want to highlight academics and financial obligations or aid.
-With the student, your message may be geared toward life on campus or activities outside of the classroom.
-This Multi-pronged approach can help bring both sides of this prospecting coin parent and student to one accord.
+A successful recruitment technique is dual engagement, parent and student at the same time.
+In correspondence with parents, you may want to highlight academics and financial obligations and assistance.
+With the student, your message may include details about life on campus or activities outside of the classroom.
+This multi-pronged approach can help bring both sides of this prospecting coin to one accord.

 Access is the name of the game nowadays.
 People have gotten used to receiving things as soon as they want them.
 Want the latest news?
 Open your phone!
 Want the latest item of clothing or shoes?
 Amazon will have it to you same day or next day.
 This level of expectation extends to the school and it's recruitment efforts.
 Your campus has to be immediately accessible and open past the normal Sunday Open Houses and your staff must be available at all times to answer questions and inquiries.
 Technology can certainly help in this effort to be more accessible.